Mario Gabelli: Iona University

 In February 2023, Gabelli generously established an endowed professorship in finance at the LePenta School of Business.
-In addition to this gift, he has also made a pledge to advance strategic initiatives on Iona's new campus in Bronxville, home to the New York-Presbyterian Iona School of Health Sciences.
+In addition to this gift, he has also made a pledge to advance strategic initiatives on Iona's new campus in Bronxville, home to the NewYork-Presbyterian Iona School of Health Sciences.

 Horatio Alger Award

-In April 2022, Gabelli was inducted into Horatio Alger Association of Distinguished Americans, Inc., and received the Horatio Alger Award.
+In April 2022 during the Association's 73rd Horatio Alger Award Induction Ceremonies in Washington, D.C., Gabelli was inducted into Horatio Alger Association of Distinguished Americans and received the Horatio Alger Award.
 The Horatio Alger Association of Distinguished Americans, Inc., is a nonprofit educational organization honoring the achievements of outstanding individuals and encouraging youth to pursue their dreams through higher education.
 For more than 70 years, the Horatio Alger Award has been annually bestowed upon esteemed individuals who have succeeded despite facing adversities, and who have remained committed to higher education and charitable efforts in their communities.